milesperry81/AZMLND-Project-2/README.md

 The swagger.json file was downloaded from the Azure Portal for the best model endpoint.
 The script "swagger.sh" was ran and downloaded the latest swagger container to be run on port 9000.
 "Serve.py" was ran to enable a Python webserver on port 8000.

 The Swagger service was accessed via a browser on port 9000.
 The API documentation was examined by copying http://localhost:8000/swagger.json into the Explorer field towards the top of the browser screen.

 The API details from Swagger can be seen below.
 It outlines the GET and POST methods for the API, any parameters and expected responses types.
+It is used by developers when developing a program to make a call to an endpoint.

 ![title](images/5.1_swagger.png)